About the Wireless Network

 - W-M_Wireless_Encrypted - This network uses the latest encryption standards to protect your online activity.
 It requires a recent operating system, and may require you to modify your laptop settings in order to connect.

-Resident students are strongly encouraged to connect to the encrypted network to better protect their online activity.
-Faculty and staff are required to use the encrypted network.
+Resident students are strongly encouraged to connect to an encrypted network (W-M_Wireless_Encrypted or eduroam) to better protect their online activity.
+Faculty and staff are required to use an encrypted network.
 Instructions for Windows 8 and 10.

 Campus visitors, or those without W&M accounts, may connect to the unencrypted network according to the guest access policy.